General Obligation Bond Projects

 With input from the community and an assessment of city-wide needs, a list of projects was created to be funded using bonds dollars.
 A Design and Construction Management team was assembled and projects are now underway.

 Below is a table of projects with details and the latest status updates.
 Project status updates and other information related to each project will be updated regularly.
-Financial information is available on the OpenGOV website portal.
-Financial reports will be published in real-time beginning in March 2020 on the OpenGOV portal.

 |PROJECT NAME||PROJECT NUMBER||PROJECT MANAGER||DISTRICT||TOTAL PROJECT COST||PROJECT DESCRIPTION||STATUS UPDATE|